Ohio governor to give 2nd statewide address as virus surges - WHIZ News

 COLUMBUS, Ohio (AP) — Ohio Gov. Mike DeWine will give a statewide address Wednesday night, making it the second time he will make a public appeal about the severity of the coronavirus’ spread to residents since the pandemic began in March.

+Over the past two weeks, the rolling average number of daily new cases has increased by more than 99%, according to The COVID Tracking Project.

 Early on DeWine stood out as a rare GOP governor ringing the alarm on the virus and enforcing aggressive precautions statewide.
-The lifelong politician also stood alone within his party in pushing for mask-wearing and social distancing enforcement.
+He was also one of a few within his party in pushing for mask-wearing and social distancing enforcement.
 Ohio has remained under a statewide mask mandate since July.

 But despite his consistent pleas, the state began to see the second wave in October when cases more than doubled, reaching an all-time high for daily cases Saturday with 5,549.

-The seven-day rolling average of daily new cases in Ohio has risen over the past two weeks from 2,332.57 new cases per day on Oct.
-25 to 4,466.86 new cases per day on Nov.
-8, according to The COVID Tracking Project.
+The 7-day rolling average of daily new cases in Ohio has risen over the past two weeks from 2,372 new cases per day on Oct.
+26 to 4,724 new cases per day on Nov.
+9.

-The Health Department on Monday reported 4,706 probable and confirmed cases.
-Ohio has reported more than 250,000 probable and confirmed cases to date, including 5,524 deaths.
+Ohio has reported more than 260,000 probable and confirmed cases to date, including 5,547 deaths.

+Farnoush Amiri is a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.